ffancheng/git-tutorial/2-working.md

 ### Challenge 2: merge conflicts and git history

 ```
-In this challenge, please try to replicate the merge conflicts exercise first.
+In this challenge, please try to replicate the merge conflicts
+exercise first.

-Then you can check that the history of our project using our created alias, `git lsd`.
+Then you can check that the history of our project using our created
+alias, `git lsd`.
 (See the set up chapter.)
-Try to read the "graphical" git history and explain what the branching structure means.
+Please try to read the "graphical" git history and explain what the
+branching structure means.
 ```